 Lamin Sanneh, D. Willis James Professor of Missions and World Christianity and Professor of History.
 Professor Sanneh is the author of over a hundred articles on religious and historical subjects, and of several books.
-Most recently he has published Abolitionists Abroad: American Blacks and the Making of Modern West Africa and Faith and Power: Christianity and Islam in "Secular" Britain (with Lesslie Newbigin and Jenny Taylor).
-He has also written The Crown and the Turban: Muslims and West African Pluralism; Religion and the Variety of Culture: A Study in Origin and Practice; Piety and Power: Muslims and Christians in West Africa; and Het Evangelie is Niet Los Verkrijgbaar.
-He writes articles for scholarly journals, including Church History: Studies on Christianity and Culture, Newsletter of the International Institute for the Study of Islam in the Modern World, and The Encyclopedia of Politics and Religion.
-He contributed numerous chapters to such books as The Church Mission Society and World Christianity, Proselytization and Communal Self-Determination in Africa, and Popular Catholicism in a World Church: Seven Case Studies in Inculturation.
-He has been invited to deliver lectures at schools and conferences in the United States and overseas, including the Distinguished Staley Christian Lecture at Mennonite Brethren Bible College in Winnipeg, Manitoba, Canada; the Currie Lectures at Austin Presbyterian Theological Seminary; and the Robinson Lectures at Wake Forest University.
-He is Honorary Research Professor in the School of Oriental and African Studies, University of London, and is a life member of Clare Hall, Cambridge University.
+Most recently he has published Abolitionists Abroad: American Blacks and the Making of Modern West Africa, and Faith and Power: Christianity and Islam in "Secular" Britain (with Lesslie Newbigin and Jenny Taylor).
+He has also written The Crown and the Turban: Muslims and West African Pluralism, Religion and the Variety of Culture: A Study in Origin and Practice, Piety and Power: Muslims and Christians in West Africa, Het Evangelie is Niet Los Verkrijgbaar, and Whose Religion is Christianity?
+The Gospel Beyond the West, and is co-editor of The Changing Face of Christianity (forthcoming from Oxford University Press).
+He writes articles for scholarly journals, including Church History: Studies on Christianity and Culture; Newsletter of the International Institute for the Study of Islam in the Modern World (University of Leiden, The Netherlands); and The Encyclopedia of Politics and Religion.
+He is Honorary Research Professor in the School of Oriental and African Studies, University of London, and a life member of Clare Hall, Cambridge University.
 He was chairman of Yale's Council on African Studies.
-He is a member of the Board of the Institute for Advanced Christian Studies, an editor-at-large of the ecumenical weekly The Christian Century, and a contributing editor of the International Bulletin of Missionary Research, and he serves on the editorial boards of several academic journals and encyclopedias.
+He is an editor-at-large of the ecumenical weekly The Christian Century and a contributing editor of the International Bulletin of Missionary Research, and he serves on the editorial boards of several academic journals and encyclopedias.
 He has served as consultant to the Pew Charitable Trusts.
 He is listed in Who's Who in America.
-He was an official consultant at the 1998 Lambeth Conference in London.
+He was an official consultant at the 1998 Lambeth Conference in London and is a member of the Council of 100 Leaders of the World Economic Forum.
+He has received an award as the John W. Kluge Chair in the Cultures and Societies of the South by the Library of Congress.
 For his academic work, he was made Commandeur de l'Ordre National du Lion, Senegal's highest national honor.
 M.A.
 University of Birmingham (England); Ph.D.
 University of London.
 (Roman Catholic)